cogini/ansible-role-users/README.md

 specifying the id used in the `user` key.
 By default, these are empty, so if you don't specify users, they will not be created.

-Global admin users with a account, login and sudo permissions.
+Global admin users with a separate Unix account and sudo permissions.

 ```yaml
 users_global_admin_users:
  - jake
 ```

-Project level admin users with account, login and sudo permissions.
+Project level admin users with a separate Unix account and sudo permissions.

 ```yaml
 users_admin_users:
  - fred
 ```

-Project users with account and login, but no sudo permission.
+Project users with a separate Unix account but no sudo permission.

 ```yaml
 users_regular_users:
  - bob
 ```

-Users (ssh keys) who can access deploy account.
+Users (ssh keys) who can access the deploy account.

 ```yaml
 users_deploy_users:
  - ci
 ```

-Users (ssh keys) who can access app account.
+Users (ssh keys) who can access the app account.

 ```yaml
 users_app_users: